Islamic calligraphy: Instruments and media

 The traditional instrument of the Islamic calligrapher is the qalam, a pen normally made of dried reed or bamboo.
 The ink is often in colour and chosen so that its intensity can vary greatly, creating dynamism and movement in the letter forms.
 Some styles are often written using a metallic-tip pen.

 Five principal Arabic calligraphic cursive styles:

 Islamic calligraphy can be applied to a wide range of decorative mediums other than paper, such as tiles, vessels, carpets, and stone.
 Before the advent of paper, papyrus and parchment were used for writing.
 During the 9th century, an influx of paper from China revolutionized calligraphy.
 Libraries in the Muslim world regularly contained hundreds and even thousands of books.

 For centuries, the art of writing has fulfilled a central iconographic function in Islamic art.
 Although the academic tradition of Islamic calligraphy began in Baghdad, the centre of the Islamic empire during much of its early history, it eventually spread as far as India and Spain.

 Coins were another support for calligraphy.
 Beginning in 692, the Islamic caliphate reformed the coinage of the Near East by replacing Byzantine Christian imagery with Islamic phrases inscribed in Arabic.
 This was especially true for dinars, or gold coins of high value.
-Generally, the coins were inscribed with quotes from the Qur'an.
+Generally, the coins were inscribed with quotes from the Quran.

 By the tenth century, the Persians, who had converted to Islam, began weaving inscriptions onto elaborately patterned silks.
 So precious were textiles featuring Arabic text that Crusaders brought them to Europe as prized possessions.
 A notable example is the Suaire de Saint-Josse, used to wrap the bones of St. Josse in the Abbey of St. Josse-sur-Mer, near Caen in north-western France.

 As Islamic calligraphy is highly venerated, most works follow examples set by well-established calligraphers, with the exception of secular or contemporary works.
 In the Islamic tradition, calligraphers underwent extensive training in three stages, including the study of their teacher's models, in order to be granted certification.